sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Relink File Extension](images/relinkFileExtension.png)

 ### Usage
 1. Select any linked files, and run this script.
-   If not selected, all files in the document are replaced.
+If no file is selected, it replaces all files in the document.
 2. Enter an extension.

 > [!WARNING]
-> Missing linked files and embedded link files not replaced.
+> Missing linked files and embedded files are not replaced.

 > [!NOTE]
 > Place the relink files in the same place as the original files.